A PERMIT IS NOT REQUIRED TO ERECT A FENCE PROVIDED IT MEETS THE FOLLOWING REQUIREMENTS AND IS LOCATED WITHIN THE PROPERTY LINES.

-(2) In residential areas or on properties which are either adjacent to residential areas or accessible to the public, fences should not be constructed of dangerous materials.
+(2) In residential areas or on properties that are either adjacent to residential areas or accessible to the public, fences should not be constructed of dangerous materials.

 (3) Barbed wire or other similar dangerous materials may be permitted in industrial and commercial fences provided they are at least 1.8 metres (5.9 feet) above grade.

-(5) The fence must be located on your property.
+(4) The fence must be located on your property.
 The location of your property line can be determined by your Real Property Report or an Alberta Land Surveyor.
 Please remember that the City owns the strip of land between your front property line and the sidewalk or curb.
-Fences must not be located on this City owned land.
+Fences must not be located on this City-owned land.
 Prospective purchasers usually want proof that all buildings and fences are located within the lot and meet City of Brooks' regulations.